Refresh a Sandbox

 3. *Deploy the ConversationVendorInfo metadata to the refreshed sandbox.

-4. Deploy the single sign-on connected app metadata to the refreshed sandbox and update the CallCenter metadata with the new connected app values.
+4. Deploy the single sign-on external client app or connected app metadata to the refreshed sandbox and update the CallCenter metadata with the new connected app values or app id for external client app.

 6. Deploy the CallCenter metadata to the refreshed sandbox.

-7. Map the identity provider (IdP) certificate to the connected apps.
+7. Map the identity provider (IdP) certificate to the external client app or connected apps.

 8. Update the AWS IAM SalesforceServiceVoiceIdp identity provider with the latest IdP certificate.

-9. Update the Service Cloud Voice AWS Lambda functions with the latest environment variable settings.
+9. Update the AWS Lambda functions with the latest environment variable settings.

-*Skip this step if your telephony model is Service Cloud Voice with Partner Telephony from Amazon Connect.
+*Skip this step if your telephony model is Salesforce Voice with Partner Telephony from Amazon Connect.

 Prerequisites